osrseye/rseye-connector/README.md

 - `Loot Data` if loot data from npc kills can be sent
 - `Inventory Data` if player inventory data can be sent
 - `Equipment Data` if player equipped item data can be sent
+- `Death Data` if an event can be sent when a player dies

 #### Data Frequency
 - `Position Data` how often in ticks position data can be sent